iamutkarshtiwari/Sugar-XO-Arcade-Game-Bundle/README.md

 # XO-Arcade-Bundle

 [<img align="left" ahref="" src="/blobs/sugarlabs.png" width="100" height="100" />](https://github.com/sugarlabs)
-A collection of SugarOS activities (games) I wrote on PyGame library by programming animations using crude mathematics and geometry. <br>
+A collection of SugarOS activities (games) I wrote on PyGame library by programming animations from scratch using crude mathematics, physics and geometry. <br>
 All of my repos of these activities are now maintained by [Sugarlabs](https://github.com/sugarlabs).

 ## Previews